How To Become A Great Classic Rock Guitar Player

 The amount of music theory needed for classic rock guitar playing well is usually less than the theory needs of other musical styles.
 That said, you must understand the fundamentals of music theory no matter what style you play.

 Fretboard Visualization With Scales, Chords And Intervals - this skill helps you play guitar solos and licks all over the fretboard, without becoming lost or playing out of key.

 Fretboard visualization mastery is about seeing the guitar neck the same way a piano player sees the piano keyboard.
 Pianists can play any scale or arpeggio in any part of the piano fluently and without hesitation.
 They don’t think in terms of scale shapes or arpeggio shapes.
 You need the same level of mastery over any scale you play on guitar.

 Rhythm Guitar Playing - Playing awesome classic rock guitar riffs is about having solid timing and tight palm muting control.
 You must train your ears to hear imperfections in rhythm guitar playing and direct your hands to correct them.

 Integration - musical skills developed in isolation mean very little.
-You must integrate your skills together fluently to play awesome classic rock guitar riffs & solos.
+You must integrate your skills together fluently to play awesome classic rock guitar playing riffs & solos.

-You now know what it takes to play awesome classic rock guitar solos like your favorite guitarists.
+You now know what it takes to develop awesome classic rock guitar playing like your favorite guitarists.
 Your next step is to learn how to master these skills quickly, so you become a guitar playing badass and impress your friends with your awesome playing and rapid progress.
 Begin the process right now by working with me in my online guitar lessons and learn to play guitar the way you’ve always dreamed about.